Skip to content

 what you need

-What You Need In Your Trunk
+What You Need to Bring in Your Trunk

-• An umbrella (Transparent is best).
+• An umbrella in case of rain (Transparent is best).

-• Instant Stain Remover pencil, such as Tide To go (for the dress)
+• Instant Stain Remover pencil, such as Tide To Go (for the dress)

-• Props: if you want props for a special picture (ex: thank you panel, sunglasses, balloons)
+• Props: if you want props for a special picture (ex, thank you panel, sunglasses, balloons)

 • Double-side tape: depending on your dress.